Welcome to today's edition of the Rush 24-7 podcast.

 Hi, Rush.

-I feel the Democrat American dream is really a fantasy by the Democrats, and it will kill the American miracle.
+I feel the Democrat-American Dream is really a fantasy by the Democrats, and it will kill the American miracle.

-No, that's not their dream.
+Nope, that's not their dream.

-Well, I see they're gonna kill the work asset, and they're gonna kill the the opposite rewards when someone starts working, and I feel that's the American miracle in the Well, maybe I'm misunderstanding you.
+Well, I see they're going to kill the work ethic, and they're going to kill the rewards when someone starts working, and I feel that's the American miracle.

-That's not what they they want more people, as you just said, with less of a chance to realize the American dream.
+That's not what they want more people, as you just said, with less of a chance to realize the American dream.

 Well, that's why I call it a fantasy, because it won't work.

-Well, yeah, well, hold it.
+Well, hold it.

-Why don't we try to stop it is the point?
+Why don't we try to stop it is the point.

 Why doesn't somebody stand up and try to stop this?